mlpc-ucsd/BoundaryFormer/README.md

+# Instance Segmentation With Mask-Supervised Polygonal Boundary Transformers (Justin Lazarow, Weijian Xu, and Zhuowen Tu), CVPR 2022

 This is the code release for our CVPR 2022 paper:

-Instance Segmentation With Mask-Supervised Polygonal Boundary Transformers (Justin Lazarow, Weijian Xu, and Zhuowen Tu)
+_Instance Segmentation With Mask-Supervised Polygonal Boundary Transformers (Justin Lazarow, Weijian Xu, and Zhuowen Tu)_

 which we refer to as **BoundaryFormer**.